openbakery/OBInjector/README.md

 ```
 Here the propery myServices is not changed!!!

-### When do I know that the properties where injected.
+### How do I know that the properties was injected.

 If your class implements the protocol `OBInjectorDelegate` and the method `- (void)didInjectDependencies;` then this method is called if the injection is finished, but only if something was injected.

+You can use this to finish the initialization for you instance when you need the injected dependencies for this.

 ### I want to inject always a new instance